Adding Processors and Other Upgrades to a Ford F-150

 Separating the woofer and tweeter with components

 Coaxial speakers, with the woofer and tweeter together, sounded pretty good in Jeff's truck.
 But for the best possible sound, he needed a component system.
-By separating the woofers and tweeters, Focal component speakers raises the tweeter closer to ear level, where the highs ought to be.
+By separating the woofers and tweeters, Focal component speakers raise the tweeter closer to ear level, where the highs ought to be.

 Higher-quality speaker wire: maximizing signal flow from the amplifiers